 - HIV testing (see SSP Manual)

 - CBC with differential

-- Chemistry testing (see Appendix I).
+- Chemistry testing

 - Liver function testing (AST, ALT, total bilirubin, alkaline phosphatase)

-- Fasting lipid profile (see Appendix I; participants should be fasting for at least 8 [preferably 12] hours prior to sample collection)
+- Fasting lipid profile (participants should be fasting for at least 8 [preferably 12] hours prior to sample collection)

 - Urinalysis (protein and glucose)

 - GC/CT testing (rectal swab for men and women); for non-US sites, to be batched and shipped to the HPTN Laboratory Center for testing (see SSP for details).
 For US sites, to be performed locally.

 - Plasma storage

 - Sample storage for Pharmacogenomic testing (at the discretion of the study site).
 For sites that store samples for this testing, participants must provide specific consent).